dletorey/rebuild/src/travel/europe/Türkiye/turkiye-animal-count.md

 ### In Kalkan

-- Cat, at least 2 in our hotel
+- Cat, everywhere, at least 4 in our hotel
+- Dogs, absolutely loads of them